Alscenic/cgml/README.md

 - Each `CGMLObject` has a single root node and the ability to recursively convert all child nodes to text

 ## Etc
-Built in C# for Unity but can be used anywhere

 All included code is © Kyle Lamothe 2021